 If you’re starting to see the signs mentioned above then your initial reaction might be to push the naps back a bit.
 Its likely this will work in the short term but eventually will result in your toddler napping too close to bedtime, often referred to as the danger nap, because the likely result is a very difficult bedtime.

 What time constitutes napping too late will vary with the child.
 Babies can often nap until 5.30 and still go off to sleep fine at seven.
-With younger toddlers you might get away with 4.30 but as they get older it’s likely anything after 3.30 will impact on bedtime.
+With younger toddlers you might get away with 4.30.
+As they get older it’s likely any sleep that happens after 3.30 will impact negatively on bedtime.